 Danger in the Land of Booze, Dope, and Pills

 There is a growing trend on our nation’s college campuses: programs to support students who’ve completed treatment for substance-abuse and are committed to a healthy recovery.
 Can they do both?
 Succeed at an academic program and, at the same time, have a real but alcohol/drug-free college experience?
 If you’re at all familiar with university life, you are well aware of the pervasive substance-abuse problems on most campuses and of the expectation on the part of nearly all their peers that students drink alcohol.
-So what is a recovering alcoholic or addict to do?
+So what is someone in recovery to do?

 College-Bound and In Recovery

 The truth is that many prospective college students (or dropouts/stopouts) with a substance-use disorder and a desire to maintain a life of sobriety are opting not to return to campus—or not to begin a college program.
 In the past, this decision has probably been a wise one, as the traditional college culture would be a serious threat to their recovery.
 But that’s where the collegiate recovery programs come in.

 Naturally, there are very different features among the recovery programs at post-secondary institutions, but, in general, they offer a supportive environment allowing members to live together in one wing of a dormitory or in a house on campus, a community of peers working together toward similar goals, and a plan of positive activities, meetings, and social events that do not include alcohol and drugs.
 Some programs include counseling services, courses in relapse prevention, and/or community service.
 There are also scholarships available, at some schools, for students who maintain sobriety and a high grade point average.